That’s an excellent question!

 Before we jump in though, let’s first take a quick look at what a PowerPoint template is NOT (how to spot a fake PowerPoint template), what a proper template is, what the differences are between a template, a PowerPoint theme, and a slide master.

-What is NOT a PowerPoint template?
+What a PowerPoint template is not

 If you’ve ever purchased a pre-built template on the web, chances are that you didn’t actually buy a PowerPoint template, but rather a set of inspiration-generating slides.